ata-the-legend/blockchain_banking/README.md

 ⚠️ **IMPORTANT**: This is a simulation application with intentional security trade-offs:

-- Private keys are stored in plaintext in the database (as per requirements)
+- Private keys are stored encrypted at rest using a symmetric key loaded from the environment, but the protection is only as strong as your key management
 - No authentication/authorization implemented
 - Suitable for development/testing only
 - **DO NOT use in production with real funds**